elasticio/api-docs/source/includes/_auth-clients.md

 }
 ```

 This resource allows you to retrieve an Auth Client by its ID.
-Tenant's auth-clients are availa

 ### HTTP Request